High Probability Complexity Bounds for Adaptive Step Search Based on Stochastic Oracles: Iteration complexity of the step search algorithm

-Note this is weaker than strongly convexity, and having the PL inequality is sufficient.
-It will be shown later that we have linear convergence for functions with PL inequality.

 (For example, see Theorem 2.1.10 of \cite{nesterov_2004}.)
-We will use this inequality in the proofs of (iii), (iv), and (v). \begin{description} \item[(i)] The proof of (i) relies on the lower bound for $\epsilon$ in \Cref{ass:eps_strongly_convex}.
+Note this is weaker than strongly convexity, and having the PL inequality is sufficient for proving this proposition.
+Hence, all the analysis in this section automatically applies to functions that satisfy PL inequality.
+We will use this inequality in the proofs of (iii), (iv), and (v). \begin{description} \item[(i)] The proof of (i) relies on the lower bound for $\varepsilon$ in \Cref{ass:eps_strongly_convex}.
 In more detail, we assumed that

 which after plugging in the definition of $\bar{\alpha}$ becomes

 Rearranging the above inequality yields